 UPDATE: following the June 2016 Brexit referendum, and the official process of the country's "divorce" from the EU begun in 2017, there are potentially big changes ahead and the wide-ranging uncertainties are already affecting the country.
 I've been back to the UK twice since the referendum and witnessed first-hand how divided British society has become.
 In fact, the political atmosphere has been described to me as “toxic” on more than one occasion.
 And this is not just along the obvious pro- and anti-EU rift line, but even within each of the two camps.
 I used to live in the UK for almost seven years, and I am married to a Brit, and hence have always regarded it as a kind of second home ever since.
 So I find these developments quite disturbing.
-HOWEVER: for the incoming tourist nothing much has actually changed (yet), except that visiting Britain has become noticeably more affordable thanks to the slump in the value of its currency.
-What changes may come in the mid- to long-term future are impossible to predict at this stage (possibly even a return of visa requirements?), but for now there's no real reason not to visit.
-But watch this space …
+HOWEVER: for the incoming tourist nothing much has actually changed (yet), except that visiting Britain became slightly more affordable thanks to the slump in the value of its currency after the referendum result.
+What changes may come in the mid- to long-term future is impossible to predict at this stage (possibly even a return of visa requirements?), but for now there's no real reason not to visit.
+But watch this space for further updates …

-Great country with a great – and in some respects not quite so great – history.
+Great country with a great – and in various respects not quite so great – history.
 The British Empire was certainly responsible for enough dark stuff – but that was largely perpetrated outside Britain itself, namely in the then (now mostly "lost") colonial territories – see. e.g. India